 East Texas, It’s Time For YOUR Medical School

-In a series of events, February 2020 proved to be a monumental month for The University of Texas Health Science Center at Tyler.
+In a series of events, February 2020 proved to be a monumental month for The University of Texas at Tyler Health Science Center.

 On February 6, 2020, The University of Texas System Chairman of the Board of Regents Kevin P. Eltife, UT System Chancellor James B. Milliken and UT Health Science Center President Kirk A. Calhoun joined together at Plaza Tower in downtown Tyler to announce a plan to elevate the region’s higher education and healthcare opportunities.
 With regional business, civic, educational and medical leaders and elected officials present for the morning news conference, UT System announced its intention to establish a medical school in Tyler – the first in East Texas – to increase access to healthcare in the region.

 Though Chairman Eltife and Chancellor Milliken announced their intention and support, the proposal to establish a medical school in Tyler would still need approval from UT System’s Board of Regents to begin initial phases of planning.

 On February 12, 2020, less than a week following UT System’s announcement of its intention to launch a medical school in East Texas, UT Health Science Center at Tyler received a historic gift commitment as the first response to a call for private and public support needed to fund it.
 The East Texas Medical Center Foundation announced their $80 million gift to help fund the university’s new educational venture – aimed at significantly transforming health education, care and outcomes in a rapidly growing region of the state.

 The foundation’s gift represents the largest single contribution ever made to establish a medical school in Texas and the largest gift made to an institution or organization in East Texas, a region of 1.3 million people.